yuforium/activitypub-docs/federation.md

 ## Terminology
 Terminology in this document is not expressly used to propose new types, and can be represented as `Actor` or `Service` types.
 However for clarity we will define the following:

-- `Topic` is the primary building block of Yuforium's federation model, and represents the subject matter of connection, such as as a favorite hobby or interest.
+- `Community` is the primary building block of Yuforium's federation model, and represents the origination of an `Object` type through any outbox associated with federation.
+Like the `context` field of an `Object`, the definition of `Community` is intentionally vague, and represents a subject matter of connection, such as as a favorite hobby or interest, or a group of friends.
+Regardless of _how_ the community is defined, the **origination** represents the motivation for a person to contribute to the community.

-- `Community` represents an aggregatation of people, relationships, and content.
-Usually this may be centered on various topics,   It can be an explicit representation or a broader network of connected communities.

-- `Forum` represents a service endpoint that federates community activity and manages a set of users that can post content to the forum outbox and broadcast messages to a larger, federated community.
+- `Forum` represents a service endpoint that federates community activity and manages a set of users that can post content to the forum outbox and broadcast messages to the larger, federated `Community`.
 This type of resource may also include moderators who manage the content that appears on the instance.

 ## Grouping Content with the Context Field
 Yuforium uses the `context` field for federation, which is described in the Activity Streams `Object` specification as follows: